 Dracunculiasis, which is commonly known as Guinea worm disease is caused by the parasite Dracunculus medinensis.
 Humans become infested by drinking water containing water fleas infected with D. medinensis larvae.
+Recent evidence suggests that the parasite may also be transmitted by eating fish or other aquatic animals.
 Following ingestion, the fleas die and release the larvae, which penetrate the stomach and intestine and enter into the abdominal cavity.
 After maturation into adults and copulation, the male worms die and females migrate in the subcutaneous tissues towards the skin surface.
 About 1 year after infection, the worm typically emerges through an ulcer in the skin, causing pain and disability.

 The clinical presentation of dracunculiasis is so typical and well known in endemic countries, laboratory confirmation is not usually needed.
 Examination of the fluid discharged by the worm can show rhabditiform larvae.
 No serologic test is available.